liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-always.md

 - All that I could say, then, with respect to farming on a large scale﻿—I `have always cultivated` a garden﻿—was, that I had had my seeds ready —— walden

+- " The grubby sheaf of envelopes was always in his hand —— the heart of the matter

+-  "He always tells fortunes there —— the heart of the matter